puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Name for the object.
 Must begin with an ASCII alphabetic or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at (@), equals (=), and hyphen (-) characters.

-#####`provider`

-The specific backend to use for this `netscaler_responderpolicy` resource.
-You will seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
-Available providers are: rest.

 #####`undefined_result_action`

 Action to perform if the result of policy evaluation is undefined.

 ###Type: netscaler_responderpolicylabel

-Manages basic NetScaler responder action objects.
+Manages basic NetScaler responder policy label objects.

 ####Parameters